ashvardanian/StringZilla/README.md

 - Code in C?
 Replace LibC's `<string.h>` with C 99 `<stringzilla.h>`  - [_more_](#quick-start-c-🛠️)
 - Code in C++?
 Replace STL's `<string>` with C++ 11 `<stringzilla.hpp>` - [_more_](#quick-start-cpp-🛠️)
 - Code in Python?
 Upgrade your `str` to faster `Str` - [_more_](#quick-start-python-🐍)
+- Code in other languages?
+Let us know!

 __Features:__